Updated: Jul 23, 2024

 You might have one or more ways to avoid the fee.
 For example, you might be able to get around it by meeting a minimum balance requirement or scheduling direct deposits.

 That's something you might appreciate if you're trying to get around high banking fees.
-In fact, BMO Harris can actually pay money back to you, on top of the interest you're earning.
+In fact, BMO can actually pay money back to you, on top of the interest you're earning.

 The bank offers a chance to earn a cash reward each month when your balance grows by at least $200.
 That benefit is good for the first 12 months of account opening.

-BMO Harris Savings Builder Account Fees
+BMO Savings Builder Account Fees

 Type Fee